 - To use split screen, touch and hold an image, and drag that image to the top of your screen.

 - To switch between your 2 most recent apps or tabs, double tap Overview .

-In some apps, these icons may fade away when you're not using them.
+In some apps, like games, these icons may go away when you're not using them.
 To bring them back, tap the bottom of your device's screen.

-Note: On Android 7.0 and lower, tap All Apps .
+- On other devices, tap All Apps .

 At the top of your Home screens, you'll find Google Search.
 Search lets you search your phone or the Internet.

 - To type search terms, tap the Google icon.

 - To speak search terms, or to take an action by voice, say "Ok Google" or tap the Microphone .